RESPONSIFY

 Objectives

 RESPONSIFY intends to prove the hypothesis that a predictive biomarker approach will be able to distinguish responders from non-responders and will therefore spare patients from unnecessary toxicities.
 This will help to significantly reduce costs in the European healthcare system and improve prognosis and quality of life for women diagnosed with breast cancer.
 Using new genome-wide based techniques, we will select and validate candidate biomarkers which have the potential to predict response to therapy and affect clinical outcome.
-The RESPONSIFY approach is based on the following strategical issues: A clearly defined marker discovery-training-validation-approach will be the backbone of RESPONSIFY to reach a high level of evidence in order to achieve clinical acceptance and commercial implementation by the SME partners.
-RESPONSIFY discovery phase and validation phase: Two different strategies of biomarker discovery will be combined:

 Final Project Executive Summary & Publications